soccerGB/DockerTestScipts/Azure/prepAzureVHD/AzureVHDUploadInstructions.md

 1. Get a windows image in VHD format

+      This could be any windows builds.
-      You can get from a place like ...\RS3_RELEASE\16299.15.170928-1534\amd64fre\vhd\vhd_server_serverdatacenter_en-us_vl
+      Eg: You can get it straight from a place like ...\RS3_RELEASE\16299.15.170928-1534\amd64fre\vhd\vhd_server_serverdatacenter_en-us_vl

-      copy it to a local directory. eg c:\temp, let say it's named WindowsRS3.vhd
+      Copy it to a local directory. eg c:\temp, let say it's named WindowsRS3.vhd

-2. Resize VHD and make it bootable
+2. Make it a Fixed format VHD and make it bootable

      Make sure you are running the following steps on a machine with Hyper-v feature enabled
    - copy unattended.xml and MakeWindowsVHDBootable.ps1 from https://github.com/soccerGB/Tools/tree/master/Azure/prepAzureVHD repro to your local directory (eg c:\temp)